Skip to content

 It is not normal to have pain while breastfeeding.

-Generally, the first pains related to breastfeeding are caused by a poor breastfeeding position which can lead to other problems such as cracks.
+Usually, the first pains related to breastfeeding are caused by a bad breastfeeding position which can lead to other problems such as cracked nipples.

 Other pathologies can then intervene, such as mastitis, breast candidiasis or engorgement.

-Whatever pain you feel during breastfeeding, from maternity or after some time of breastfeeding, it is important to report it to a health professional in order to quickly find the causes and prevent the situation gets worse.
-In fact, continuing to breastfeed despite the pain can tend to worsen the situation to the point of forcing you to abandon breastfeeding against your will.
+Whatever pain you experience while breastfeeding, whether from the maternity ward or after some time of breastfeeding, it is important to report it to a healthcare professional to quickly identify the causes and prevent the situation from getting worse.
+Indeed, continuing to breastfeed despite the pain can tend to worsen the situation to the point of forcing you to give up breastfeeding against your will.

 Reduce pain with breastfeeding techniques

-Generally speaking, you will be able to reduce the pain felt during breastfeeding using two solutions:
+Generally speaking, you will be able to reduce the pain felt during breastfeeding thanks to two solutions:

-1. Consult a health professional , then a breastfeeding professional: We mentioned this throughout the first part on the pain felt during breastfeeding: feeling pain during breastfeeding is often linked to the position of breastfeeding and/or a pathological problem.
-The first solution to reduce this pain is to consult your healthcare professional (treating doctor, gynecologist and/or midwife).
+1. Consult a healthcare professional , then a breastfeeding professional: We mentioned this throughout the first part on pain felt during breastfeeding: feeling pain during breastfeeding is often linked to the breastfeeding position and/or a pathological problem.
+The first solution to reduce this pain is to consult your healthcare professional (general practitioner, gynecologist and/or midwife).
 Depending on the feedback and their diagnosis, then consider consulting a breastfeeding professional if you wish to continue breastfeeding: they will give you personalized tips and techniques to reduce your breastfeeding pain.

-2. Vary breastfeeding positions: The second solution to reducing breastfeeding is to vary breastfeeding positions .
-This will allow you, on the one hand, to find the breastfeeding position that best suits you and your child, but also, on the other hand, to completely empty your breasts during feedings in order to limit the risks associated with congestion.
+2. Vary your breastfeeding positions: The second solution to reduce breastfeeding is to vary your breastfeeding positions .
+This will allow you to find the breastfeeding position that suits you and your child best, but also to empty your breasts completely during feedings in order to limit the risks associated with engorgement.

-How to take care of your breasts and prevent pain
+How to care for your breasts and prevent pain

-• Promote rigorous hygiene: In addition to your normal body hygiene, adopt hygiene specific to your nipples.
-Clean your chest after each feeding with soap-free intimate gels.
+• Promote rigorous hygiene: In addition to your normal personal hygiene, adopt specific hygiene for your nipples.
+Clean your breasts after each feeding with soap-free intimate gels.

 🌈 On our e-shop, we have selected for you a very gentle soap-free gel from the Jhô brand.